 The roots of a plant also need oxygen to remain healthy, and to prevent fungal infections like root rot.
-Most hydroponic systems use pumps to circulate the water which oxygenates it, and it also helps stir the nutrients up.
+Most hydroponic systems use pumps to circulate the water which oxygenates it, and it also helps stir the hydroponic nutrient solution up.

-This covers the basics of most hydroponic systems, but there are many different types of hydroponic kits out there.
-In the following section, we’ll go over each one in more detail, and tell you which one is good for a beginner looking for the best hydroponic starter kit to buy.
+This covers the basics of most hydroponic growing system, but there are many different types of hydroponic kits out there.
+In the following section, we’ll go over each one in more detail, and tell you which one is good for a beginner looking for the best hydroponics starter kit to buy.

 Types of Hydroponic Systems

 Finding the right hydroponics system can be challenging since there are so many different types of systems you can buy.
 Over the years new hydroponic techniques have been developed that improve on the performance of previous designs.

 Some of these systems started out in commercial hydroponic facilities to increase yields, and now they even come in consumer-friendly versions that anyone can try.
 The following sections cover the most common types of hydroponic systems you’re most likely to run into.

 Drip systems are one of the most common hydroponic systems, and they are great for beginners and experts alike.
 A drip system uses a simple low power pump connected to a timer to deliver nutrient-rich water to each plant at set intervals for short periods of time.